 Unless you’re already familiar with HVAC products, you may not know what to look for.
 Luckily, there are a few pieces of information that can offer insight into the overall condition the HVAC system is in.

 What year was the equipment manufactured and installed?

-If you can, you’ll want to determine when the make and model was first manufactured.
-Older models are sometimes less energy efficient and may lack useful features availabke in new equipment.
+If you can, you’ll want to learn when the make and model was first manufactured.
+Older models can be less energy efficient and can lack convenient features used in new equipment.
 This should be fairly easy to find, but it’s also only half the information you want.
-You should also do your best to find out when the equipment was installed.
+You should also attempt to find out when the equipment was installed.

 Even if an HVAC system was manufactured several years ago, the installation itself could have been more recent.
 Recent installations are more likely to be in good shape, particularly if routine maintenance has been provided.